manwar/theweeklychallenge/content/blog/perl-weekly-challenge-197.md

 <br>

 I would like to thank every guest contributors for making it special every week.
-Last week we received `53 guest contributions` in `18 languages`.
+Last week we received `29 guest contributions` in `12 languages`.

-With so much going on in the recent weeks, I hardly find time to contribute my solutions.
-I will try my best in coming weeks to get back on track.

 <br>